LzpTec/concurrency/docs/USAGE.md

 ### filter\<A\>(taskOptions)
 Returns: `Promise<A>`

-Returns the elements that meet the condition specified in the predicate function, but it limits the concurrent execution to `maxConcurrency`.
+Returns the elements that meet the condition specified in the `predicate` function.

+It limits the concurrent execution to `maxConcurrency`.

 #### taskOptions
 **Required**<br>